pablorr24/metagenomics_snakemake/README.md

 This process may take a couple of minutes.

 ## Short-reads database installation
 If you already have access to a classification database such as Silva, Greengenes, or Kraken2, you can skip the installation step.
 Otherwise, make sure you install a database.
 The following instructions will download and install the Silva and Greengenes databases.
+Navigate to the your main folder and run:

 ```
 cd databases/